-- Parent surveys (electronic email & text message included and hard copies) sent out semiannually and collaborate with school leaders to encourage parents to do the surveys. - A network-wide town hall to incorporate all stakeholders twice a year. - Have a specific focus for parents of students with needs (language barriers, disabilities and parents who have students in extended day and summer learning programs). - Have credit-based, learning classes that are based on life skills. - 3.
+- A network-wide event to incorporate all stakeholders four times a year (quarterly). - Have a specific focus for parents of students with needs (language barriers, disabilities and parents who have students in extended day and summer learning programs). - Offer developmental classes that are based on life skills. - 3.
 The Friendship Public Charter Schools will coordinate and integrate parent and family engagement strategies to the extent feasible and appropriate, with other relevant Federal, State, and local laws and programs: - 4.
-The Friendship Public Charter Schools will conduct, with the meaningful involvement of parent and family members, an annual evaluation of the content and effectiveness of the parent and family engagement policy in improving the academic quality of all schools served under this part, including identifying - i.
-Barriers to greater participation by parents in activities authorized by this section (with particular attention to parents who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background); - ii.
+The Friendship Public Charter Schools will conduct, with the meaningful involvement of parent and family members, an annual evaluation of the content and effectiveness of the parent and family engagement policy in improving the academic quality of all schools served under this part, including identifying- - Barriers to greater participation by parents in activities authorized by this section (with particular attention to parents who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background); - ii.
 The needs of parents and family members to assist with the learning of their children, including engaging with school personnel and teachers; and - iii.
 Strategies to support successful school and family interactions - Annual satisfaction survey with a follow-up discussion of next steps. - 5.
-The Friendship Public Charter Schools will use the findings of such evaluation to design evidence-based strategies for more effective parental involvement and to revise, if necessary, the parent and family engagement policies. - Use evidence based strategies from other schools that are similar to FPCS in addition to our internal evaluations.
+The Friendship Public Charter Schools will use the findings of such evaluation to design evidence-based strategies for more effective parental involvement and to revise, if necessary, the parent and family engagement policies.

+• Use evidence-based strategies from other schools that are similar to FPCS in additio to our internal evaluations.
 Implement best practices.
-Be able to send documentation to parents who speak other languages. - Provide educational resources for parents in addition to workshop. - 6.
-The Friendship Public Charter Schools will involve parents in the activities of the schools served under Title I, which may include establishing a parent advisory board.
+Be able to send documentation to parents who speak other languages.

+Provide educational resources for parents in addition to work. --

+6. The Friendship Public Charter Schools will involve parents in the activities of the schools served under Title I, which may include establishing a parent advisory board.
 The board should comprise of a sufficient number and representative group of parents or family members served by the local educational agency to adequately represent the needs of the population served by such agency for the purposes of developing, revising, and reviewing the parent and family engagement policy.
+Divisional and the pool of the control of the contr